Domaine Javier

-Domaine Javier is a Philippine-born actor, nurse, and TV personality.
+Domaine Javier is a Filipino-American actress, nurse, and TV personality.
 She came to prominence after appearing on the MTV show True Life and being expelled by and suing California Baptist University over her right to study nursing there as a transgender woman.

 Early life and education

 Javier is of Filipina, Caucasian, Spanish, Pacific Islander, Native American, and Chinese heritage, but mostly identifies as Filipina.
 She has publicly identified as female since she was 13, and graduated valedictorian from high school despite bullying.
 She attended Riverside City College, where she was chosen Homecoming queen in 2010.
 In 2011, she was to have transferred in the fall to California Baptist University, also in Riverside, to study nursing on academic and music scholarships, when an April episode of the MTV reality series True Life based on a year in her life led the university to accuse her of fraud for stating her gender as female on her application; she was suspended and then expelled.
 She continued her studies at Riverside City College and became a registered nurse.
 In 2013, she received the prestigious Kaiser Permanente Nursing Scholarship Award via eQuality Scholarship Collaborative for her service to the LGBTQ+ community.
 In 2013 she sued the university for unlawful discrimination under the California Unruh Civil Rights Act and breach of contract; in July 2014 a judge ruled that as a private religious institution, the college was entitled to exclude transgender people from in-person classes, but that it must not discriminate against them in its for-profit businesses and services open to the public, including on-line classes, and awarded her $4,000 in damages plus costs; the breach of contract suit was rejected on procedural grounds.

-In addition to multiple nursing college degrees, Javier has a total of seven college degrees in various fields, including Fine and Applied Arts with emphasis on Performing Arts; Humanities, Philosophy, & Arts; Social and Behavioral Studies; and Math & Science.
+In November 2022, Javier was Congressionally-recognized by the United States House of Representatives for her outstanding achievements and contributions to the community.

+Academic degrees

+Domaine has earned the following academic degrees: